|

 process involves soaking the wood in acid, infusing it

-with titanium or carbon, and baking it in an argon-filled
+with titanium or silicon, and baking it in an argon-filled

 furnace at 1,400 degrees Celsius.
 This process is the